lukezhangui/thoughts/A journal of learning and experiments.md

 # A journal of my experiments on learning

+# Current routine - Isolate a single movement. #

+Motivation for doing learning seems to be based upon the emphasis of a single movement sensation.
+Switching between different movement group takes mental effort and eventually becomes tiring.

+This time, pay attention to the feeling of a single movement.
+Now that I've learned to judge movements in larger distances and in proportion, it's become much easier to isolate one "true" movement.
+To improve, simple extend the movement further in its range of motion thru relaxation and thru effort.

+I think about, how do I move beyond this point so that it feels like the same movement?
+How do I extend this feeling of movement?
+I visualize the direction a muscle moves.

-# Current routine - pay attention to large distances in proportion to effort:
+## Pay attention to large distances in proportion to effort:

 Pay attention to the distribution of feedback for a movement.
 Divide a movement into three parts: the beginning, middle, and end.
 Based on sensor feedback, do you expect the beginning to equal the middle and equal the end?